U.S. troops to leave Syria as Trump declares victory over ISIS

 Breaking News Emails

-President Donald Trump, who has threatened in the past to pull out of Syria, did not declare a withdrawal on Wednesday but wrote on Twitter: "We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency."
+Trump's decision came as a surprise even to the U.S. special envoy for Syria, Joel Rayburn, according to a person familiar with the situation.
+Rayburn had been scheduled to speak at a private event on Syria policy on Wednesday morning.
+His appearance was canceled less than half an hour before it was scheduled to start, right around the time that Trump tweeted about having defeated ISIS in Syria.

-Trump's plans to draw down U.S. troops in Syria appeared to take lawmakers and some senior administration officials by surprise, and the idea of a complete withdrawal swiftly met resistance in Congress.
+Sen. Lindsey Graham of South Carolina was among the first Republicans to condemn the plan.

-"An American withdrawal at this time would be a big win for ISIS, Iran, Bashar al Assad of Syria, and Russia," Sen. Lindsey Graham, a South Carolina Republican, said in a statement.
+"An American withdrawal at this time would be a big win for ISIS, Iran, Bashar al Assad of Syria, and Russia," Graham said in a statement.
 "I fear it will lead to devastating consequences for our nation, the region, and throughout the world."

 Graham called any plan for withdrawal in Syria "an Obama-like mistake" — a reference to President Barack Obama's decision to completely withdraw U.S. troops from Iraq in 2011, only to redeploy American forces there several years later to combat ISIS.